XPRNetwork/grant-framework/applications/freehumans.world.md

 How do you intend to enhance, promote and support your project in the future?

 > We will always strive to decentralize and optimize the dApp as much as possible.
-The goal is to deliver a 100% decentralized application that offers it's service autonomously without depending on cloud services, each user hosting a piece of the network on the client side through technologies like libp2p.io that uses WebRTC and Web Containers.
+The goal is to deliver a 100% decentralized application that offers it's service autonomously without depending on cloud services, each user hosting a piece of the network on the client side through technologies like libp2p.io that uses WebRTC or through technology like Web Containers.
 > Email and/or SMS marketing
 > Radio
 > Television